LaTtE-Flow: Layerwise Timestep-Expert Flow-based Transformer: Results and Discussion

-Table~\ref{tab:und_results} presents results on multimodal understanding benchmarks~\cite{mmbench,seedbench,pope,mmvet,MME,mmmu,textvqa}. \arch{} \couple{} achieves competitive or superior performance compared to recent unified models, demonstrating its ability to effectively leverage frozen vision-language backbones by inheriting their strong capability without additional finetuning for understanding tasks.
+Table~\ref{tab:und_results} presents results on multimodal understanding benchmarks~\cite{mmbench,seedbench,pope,mmvet,MME,mmmu,textvqa}. \arch{} achieves competitive or superior performance compared to recent unified models.
+By effectively leveraging a frozen vision-language backbone, the understanding capability of \arch{} is inherited from its pretrained backbone model Qwen2-VL-2B-Instruct~\citep{wang2024qwen2}, and therefore matches the performance of the backbone itself.
+This approach aligns with concurrent studies~\citep{chen2025blip3ofamilyfullyopen,lin2025uniworld}, which also employ frozen backbones to fully exploit the pretrained understanding strength.\looseness-1